 Microsoft released security updates for Microsoft (MS) Exchange server suite.
 Active exploitation has been observed on-premises running MS Exchange installations.

-MS Exchange vulnerabilities once exploited may lead to network compromise, data exfiltration and ransomware attacks.
-Across the EU, an increasing number of MS Exchange installations have also been found to be the target of malicious attacks.
+Microsoft Exchange vulnerabilities once exploited may lead to network compromise, data exfiltration and ransomware attacks.
+Across the EU, an increasing number of Microsoft Exchange installations have also been found to be the target of malicious attacks.

-The Agency calls on organisations using affected Microsoft Exchange versions to patch the flaws immediately and thoroughly investigate for potential signs of compromise.
+The Agency calls on organizations using affected Microsoft Exchange vulnerabilities versions to patch the flaws immediately and thoroughly investigate for potential signs of compromise.

 At EU level, the EU CSIRTs Network and EU Cyber Crises Liaison Organisation Network (CyCLONe) are monitoring the situation and collecting information at both the technical and operational levels.